Translate

 By the Numbers

-lives were saved by naloxone administered by EMS between November 2021 and October 2022.
+lives were saved by naloxone administered by EMS in 2024.

 NH Drug Monitoring Initiative Drug Environment Report